-Elementary & Junior High Dances
+Junior High Dances

-Elementary and junior high dances are exclusively for Griggsville-Perry students.
+Junior high dances are exclusively for Griggsville-Perry students.
 No students from Griggsville-Perry High School or other local schools will be admitted.
-Dances will be planned for specific age groups only, such as fourth through sixth and seventh through eighth.
+Dances will be planned for specific age groups only, such as fifth through eighth grade.
 Students not in those grades will not be allowed to attend.